 Grant proposals will be reviewed on a competitive basis.
-Each proposal will be scored on a 100point scale (or on a percentage scale).
+Each proposal will be scored on a 100-percentage scale.
 Applicants must demonstrate that they meet the requirements under this NOFO as described throughout.
 The following criteria will be used as part of the merit review of applications:

-Need- Identification of stakeholders, facts, and evidence that demonstrate the proposal supports the grant program purpose (10%) The project's focus on specific equity investment eligible communities or 4% populations; identification of barriers that these target communities or populations may face; and workforce needs in target communities.
-The project's focus on local employment needs and how the program can 3% establish relationships with local employers and facilitate job growth.
-3% Expected impact of project on the identified target communities and populations.
-Capacity- The ability of the applicant to execute the project according to re quirements of the grant program (35%) • Overall staff capacity and qualifications for successful and timely completion of all program tasks.
-10% Related experience and administrative performance on similar grants and 8% projects.
-Quality of applicant team's demonstrated experience with and ability to use an equity lens for program operations.
-Quality of applicant team's connections to and relationships with statewide and 7% local workforce development systems, economic development organizations, educational institutions, community-based organizations, and local employers and industry leaders.
-Quality- The totality of features and characteristics of the project that indic cate its ability to satisfy the requirements of the grant program (40%) Quality and feasibility of program goals and outcomes (including number of 5% people served, number of enrollments, number of outreach activities, and more) Quality of plans to conduct outreach, engagement, and education to recruit 6% eligible participants for the CEJA workforce and contractor programs.
-Quality of workplan tasks, deliverables, and milestones and ability to reach 6% milestones in a timely manner.
-Quality of plans to assist participants in enrolling in the CEJA workforce and 6% contractor programs, providing career navigation support, and connecting them to barrier reduction services. ļ Quality of plans to engage with a variety of local stakeholders (workforce and 6% employment agencies, small business development centers, community-based organizations, etc.) to share information about the CEJA programs, recruit participants, coordinate activities, and refer participants to other services.
+Documentation of Need- Identification of stakeholders, facts, and evidence that demonstrate the proposal supports the grant program purpose (10%) The project's focus on specific equity investment eligible communities or populations; identification of barriers that these target communities or populations may face; and 4% workforce needs in target communities.
+The project's focus on local and regional employment needs and how the program can 3% establish relationships with local employers and facilitate job growth.
+Expected impact of project on the identified target communities populations and growth in 3% clean energy.
+Applicant Qualifications and Capacity- The ability of the applicant to execute the pro oject according to requirements of the grant program (35%) 10% program tasks.

-Quality of plans to engage clean energy employers, industry leaders, unions, and apprenticeship programs to identify local job and skill needs, facilitate job placement, and work with the CEJA programs to address these needs.
-6% Quality of plan to conduct reporting activities, assess program activities, and improve the program in a continuous manner.
-5% Cost Effectiveness / Return on Investment (15%) Reasonableness of project cost in relation to planned outcomes and activities.
-10% Ability to leverage existing programs, services, and partnerships to improve cost effectiveness, return on investment, and long-term sustainability of program.
-5%
+Related experience and administrative performance on similar grants and projects.
+8% Quality of applicant team's demonstrated experience with and ability to use an equity 10% lens for program operations.
+Quality of applicant team's connections to and relationships with statewide and local 7% workforce development systems, economic development organizations, educational institutions, community-based organizations, and local employers and industry leaders.
+Project Quality and Integration - The totality of features and characteristics of the p roject that indicate its ability to satisfy the requirements of the grant program (40%) Quality and feasibility of program goals and outcomes (including number of people 5% served, number of enrollments, number of outreach activities, and more) Quality of plans to conduct outreach, engagement, and education to recruit eligible 6% participants for the CEJA workforce and contractor programs.
+Quality of workplan tasks, deliverables, and milestones and ability to reach milestones in 6% a timely manner.
+Quality of plans to assist participants in enrolling in the CEJA workforce and contractor 6% programs, providing career navigation support, and connecting them to barrier reduction services.
+Quality of plans to engage with a variety of local stakeholders (workforce and 6% employment agencies, small business development centers, community-based organizations, etc.) to share information about the CEJA programs, recruit participants, coordinate activities, and refer participants to other services.
+Quality of plans to engage clean energy employers, industry leaders, unions, and 6% apprenticeship programs to identify local job and skill needs, facilitate job placement, and work with the CEJA programs to address these needs.
+Quality of plan to conduct reporting activities, assess program activities, and improve the 5% program in a continuous manner.
+Cost Effectiveness / Return on Investment (15%) Reasonableness of project cost in relation to planned outcomes and activities (cost per 10% participant).
+Ability to leverage existing programs, services, and partnerships to improve cost 5% effectiveness, return on investment, and long-term sustainability of program.